Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Door-to-door sales — sometimes referred to as cold canvassing — is an outbound lead generation strategy in which you walk up to a cold lead's doorstep to introduce your product or service and qualify them as a prospect.
 B2B sellers visit leads' places of business, while B2C sales reps target residential areas.
 Door-to-door sales focuses on well-prepared pitches or demos, with a goal to make a sale on the spot or collect the lead's information for a follow-up conversation.

-The process of door-to-door sales involves identifying your ideal customer and where they live or work, then knocking on leads' doors to speak with them.
-Using a script and supporting materials, you explain your product or service and ask questions to gather key information and qualify them as a potential fit.
-You may be able to make an immediate sale to interested leads depending on your sales process, but most of the time, you try to schedule a longer discovery call or meeting to qualify them.
+Door-to-door sales involves identifying your ideal customer, where they live or work, then knocking on their door to speak with them.
+Using a script and supporting materials, explain your solution and ask questions to gather insight including who the decision maker is, their interest, budget, and contact info.
+You may make an immediate sale to interested leads depending on your sales process, but most of the time, your goal is to schedule a discovery call or meeting to qualify them further.

-Door-to-door sales has a high rejection rate, but it can be an effective sales prospecting strategy.
-Sellers that are often successful in door-to-door sales represent B2B or B2C companies that fit specific criteria, they prepare for and properly execute their interactions, and they use the right navigation, contact form, and CRM software.
-Let's start off with what makes a company a good fit for door-to-door sales.
+Door-to-door sales has a high rejection rate, but it can be an effective lead generation strategy if done right.
+Reps that are successful in door-to-door sales typically represent B2C and B2B companies who prepare for and properly execute their interactions.
+They also effectively use the right navigation, contact forms, and CRM software.
+What your solution is, and how you sell it, determines if the effort door-to-door sales requires is worth it in the long run.

 Getting in touch with prospects face to face requires more time, effort, and resources per prospect than most other commonly used sales methods.
 As a result, the scope of businesses that receive a net benefit from it is limited.
 Typically, door-to-door sales is right for salespeople or businesses with a concentration of valuable leads in a physical location, especially if you have a product or service that can be demonstrated.